DaveBenham/VenomModules/README.md

 The monophonic input always uses the V/Oct standard.

-The effective Scale Root is the sum of the knob and input values.
-The effective value is displayed below the knob (not yet implemented), using the units defined by the switch.
+The effective Scale Root is the sum of the knob and input values, clamped to a value between -4V (C0) and 4V (C8).
+The effective value is displayed below the knob, using the units defined by the switch.

 ### Round switch
 Determines how input voltages are quantized